Debugging a Zig Test Failure

 from within the script itself instead of having to pass them

-option makes the output easier to read by automatically indenting output based on function entry/return.
+on the command line each time.
+The flowinentoption makes the output easier to read by automatically indenting output based on function entry/return.
 I also increase the size of the speculative tracing buffer to make sure there is enough room to print all the function calls.
-Likewise the maximum string size is increased to account for Zig’s 512-byte path. -
+Likewise the maximum string size is increased to account for Zig’s 512-byte path.

-probe fires in user context but DTrace actions run in kernel context.
-Thecopyinstr()
+The syscallprobe fires in user context but DTrace actions run in kernel context.
+Thecopyinstr()routine copies a C string from user to kernel space.

 DTrace provides